cl04ker/HTMLCOIN-Scripts/README.md

 Please also don't forget to run ```git pull``` every so often to check for any updates I have made.

+## macosx-setup-wallet-and-miner.sh

+Setup wallet and mining software on MacOSX.
+Run ```sudo ./macosx-setup-wallet-and-miner.sh``` to start the installation.

 ## setup-miner.sh
 Use this script to setup the HTMLCoin software ready to be used by the ```./start.sh``` script.
 Run the setup script as root using ```sudo ./setup-miner.sh```

 [![asciicast](https://asciinema.org/a/L9sMKX8ZS6AWG6CnKAeCBYKNv.png)](https://asciinema.org/a/L9sMKX8ZS6AWG6CnKAeCBYKNv)

-## setup-wallet.sh
+## setup-wallet-and-miner.sh
 Use this script on your Linux Desktop to install the HTMLCoin Wallet software.
-Run the setup script as root using ```sudo ./setup-wallet.sh```.
+Run the setup script as root using ```sudo ./setup-wallet-and-miner.sh```.
 Once complete, look for 'HTMLCoin Wallet' in your applications menu or quick launcher.

 [![asciicast](https://asciinema.org/a/snVs8FtdrDOAIXfcPvjlDrQxO.png)](https://asciinema.org/a/snVs8FtdrDOAIXfcPvjlDrQxO)